May I bring a guest who is not taking classes?

 May I ship my art supplies ahead of time?

-You are welcome to ship your materials ahead to NH so you can travel more easily.
-Please follow the instructions below:
+You are welcome to ship your materials ahead so you can travel more easily.
+Please contact Michelle for the address.

 for all shipping.
-YOUR NAME and SAW must be clearly indicated so they know to hold it aside for you.
+YOUR NAME and SAW must be clearly indicated.
 Please do not ship your materials more than three weeks before your session begins.
 Our storage space is limited!
 This bit is important: to ship things home again you must repack your box so it can be shipped directly from RDC.
 We will not have any shipping materials for you, so put them in the box you ship out.
 All boxes to be shipped must be left at the RDC office packed and ready to go.
 Once the box is in the mail we will send you a bill by email.

 May I attend just one day, one workshop or an evening event?